smizell/geneva/README.md

 R.sum([1, 2]);
 ```

-Any [Ramda function](https://ramdajs.com/docs/) or [Ramda Adjunct](https://char0n.github.io/ramda-adjunct/) function is available in the code.

 Geneva also allows for defining variables and referencing those variables throughout your code.
 This example shows code that defines a variable and then uses that variable in the next call.
 The way Geneva knows that a string is a reference is by prepending "ref:" to the variable name.

 ```yml